ContextualAI/lens/README.md

 ## Usage

 First, the system runs a series of highly descriptive vision modules on your own dataset of images.
 These modules provide a large set of natural language captions, tags, objects, and attributes for each image.
 These natural language descriptions are then provided to a large language model (LLM) so that it can solve a variety of tasks relating to the image.
-Despite the simplicity of our system, and the fact that it requires no finetuning, we demonstrate in our paper that it often performs better than other SOTA image-language models such as FLAMINGO, CLIP, and KOSMOS.
+Despite the simplicity of our system, and the fact that it requires no finetuning, we demonstrate in our paper that it often performs better than other SOTA image-language models such as Flamingo, CLIP, and Kosmos.

 ### Visual Descriptions

-To simply get visual descriptions from LENS to pass on to an LLM, follow:
+To simply get visual descriptions from LENS to pass on to an LLM, use the following code:

 ```python
 import requests